 Why did you choose Loughborough University London?

 I was initially inspired to study diplomacy having attended a town hall question and answer event attended by then President Obama.
-I was being mentored by the employment advice service in Stratford and it was they who introduced me to the Inspiring Success programme run at Loughborough University London.
-They recommended I applied for a scholarship to study my MSc.
-Luckily I was successful and began my studies here in 2016.
+I was being mentored by the employment advice service in Stratford and it was they who introduced me to the Inspiring Success programme at Loughborough University London.
+They recommended I apply for a scholarship to study my MSc.
+I have always had a passion for politics and diplomacy and this course provides me with an opportunity to consider these in more depth particularly in relation to the topics of diplomatic relations, behaviour, protocol, language, culture, use of hard/soft power in negotiating and dealing with conflict resolution to name just a few.
+Luckily I was successfully awarded the Inspiring Success scholarship and began my studies in 2016.
+As I was the first deaf student to study here the University has bent over backwards to provide me with all the opportunities and access I need to study here.

 What’s your favourite thing about Loughborough University London?